a360-starpack/starpack/README.md

 | `predict.py`       | Python script that defines how to handle an ingested Pandas DataFrame of data and transform it into your prediction output.
 This script should handle any data transformations and model loading required for inference. |
 | `starpack.yaml`    | YAML definition of your Starpack packaging and deployment information.
 This file should define the locations of all necessary artifacts and build steps.                                                                 |

-The `starpack.yaml` file contains two main sections, `package` and `deployment`

-Finally, if you pass the `--force` or `-F` flags, you will force the deletion of any existing Starpack Engines and create a new Docker container for the Engine.

-### Terminate

-The command, `starpack terminate`, is used to spin down any existing Starpack Engines running on your local machine.
-Additionally, the `--all` or `-A` flag can be passed to additionally delete any existing Docker Volumes and associated data from your machine.

 ### Upload